yusufatmaca/C-NFA-3150/README.md

 # CIS3150-A1
 Nondeterministic Finite Automaton

-## Final Grade: 90% (I submitted the project as a folder within a tar file and got 10% deducted for that, not very cool)
+## Final Grade: 90%
+I submitted the project as a folder within a tar file and got 10% deducted for that, not very cool.
+Technically this is a 100%.

 ## Assignment 1 - Implement an NFA
 Due Friday, September 29, 2023